 Adapting life to be as efficient and responsible as possible isn’t just the right thing to do, it’s what we do.
 Human beings are smart.
-We take in data about our environment and change the way they live so that we’re using our resources in the best way possible.
-In the natural world, we can observe all living things moving toward energy efficiency, whether it’s an animal developing tools find food more easily, to a plant growing toward the sun.
+We take in data about our environment and change the way we live so that we’re using our resources in the best way possible.
+In the natural world, we can observe all living things moving toward energy efficiency, whether it’s an animal developing tools to find food more easily, or a plant growing toward the sun.

 The past few decades have seen a huge shift in the way we generate, use, and think about energy.
 When renewables were just starting to make a splash in the residential space, many people knew the clean and reliable energy from the sun was going to take over eventually… but they weren’t sure how, or how fast.
 Both renewable energy and energy storage have hit some big numbers during the last few years, drawing some major attention to the benefits of solar and storage, and with more and more people jumping on board.

 We have entered a whole new era of smart… everything.
 Especially when it comes to our energy, and our homes.
 The latest estimate from Zion Market Research shows the “Smart Home” global market reaching $53.5 billion by 2022.
 Homeowners are excited about upping the IQ of their homes for a lot of reasons--a lot of their lives are already connected and controlled by their phones, so if they can add the other devices that they use every day to the same dashboard, why not do it?
 Home connectivity can save money, potentially save lives, and can have a solid positive impact on the environment by saving energy.